pauliceia/vgiws/doc/api/feature.md

     ```
 - Error codes:
      - 400 (Bad Request): Some attribute in JSON is missing.
 Look the feature table structure!
+     - 400 (Bad Request): One specified attribute is invalid.
      - 401 (Unauthorized): It is necessary an Authorization header valid.
      - 403 (Forbidden): Just the collaborator of the layer or administrator can manage a resource.
      - 403 (Forbidden): The specified changeset_id was not created by current user.